Two Ways to Structure Your Literary Fiction Novel

 As for television, the genre is more conducive to imitating literary fiction because it has a lot of time to breathe and therefore explore internal conflicts more, but also must keep you entertained for several seasons, making it very external.
-As a result, I have had difficulties deciding if any shows out there could be considered "literary," making it even harder to see what structure they use if they even can be qualified as literary.
-So with that in mind, see it as a challenge to create a literary television premise that people will want to keep watching.
+Especially given the rise of anthology series and limited series, more and more television shows are emerging as literary.

 Given the format's emphasis on character, nearly ever play you find can serve as wonderful inspiration as to how to drive your story by character instead of plot.
 While older plays like Shakespeare tend to have a lot of conflict (Hamlet's uncle killing his dad is a pretty big conflict!
 Something you're more likely to see in a soap opera nowadays) they still remain focused on characters.
 Modern plays often have even less action or external events, though there is always some sort of conflict that will propel the characters forward.